A Comprehensive Guide To How Hot-Melt Adhesives Work

 The types of hot-melt adhesives, pressure-sensitive labeling, and other hot-melt formulations are numerous—and the potential applications for their use are just as diverse.
 With the above properties and temperature ranges in mind, these are some of the major industries that benefit from the use of hot-melt adhesives today are:

-- Automotive industry—hot-melt adhesives are used to assemble both trim and automotive seating and accessories.
+- Automotive industry—hot-melt is used to assemble both trim and automotive seating and accessories.

 - Food and beverage industry—due to its ability to withstand temperature and moisture extremes, hot-melt adhesives and pressure-sensitive labels like Technomelt Supra 106M and Technomelt EM 377are ideal for applications within the food and beverage industry.